 Dynex Capital’s high dividend yield and monthly dividend payments make it an intriguing stock for dividend investors, even though its dividend payment has been declining in recent years.

 Dynex Capital is a mortgage Real Estate Investment Trust.
 As a mortgage REIT, Dynex Capital invests in mortgage-backed securities (MBS) on a leveraged basis in the United States.
 It invests in agency and non-agency MBS consisting of residential MBS, commercial MBS (CMBS), and CMBS interest-only securities.

 Agency MBS have a guaranty of principal payment by an agency of the U.S. government or a U.S. government-sponsored entity, such as Fannie Mae and Freddie Mac.
 Non-Agency MBS have no such guaranty of payment.
 Dynex Capital, Inc. was founded in 1987 and is headquartered in Glen Allen, Virginia.

-The company is structured to have internal management, which is good because it can reduce conflicts of interest.
+The company is structured to have internal management, which is generally positive because it can reduce conflicts of interest.
 Additionally, when they increase total equity, there is no material impact on operating expenses.
 Over time, Dynex’s management team has built a strong track record of generating attractive total returns for shareholders:

-Source: Investor presentation, page 19
+Source: Investor presentation

 Dynex’s portfolio is structured to be widely diversified across residential and commercial agency securities.
 This diversified approach creates an attractive risk-to-reward balance that has benefited the company for many years.
-Over time, the mix of CMBS and RMBS investments have reduced the negative impacts of prepayments on portfolio returns.
+Over time, the mix of CMBS and RMBS investments has reduced the negative impacts of prepayments on portfolio returns.
 Furthermore, agency CMBS acts as a cushion in the event of unexpected volatility in interest rates.

-Finally, the high quality CMBS IO are selected for shorter duration and higher yield, with the intended impact of limiting portfolio volatility.
+Finally, the high-quality CMBS IO are selected for shorter duration and higher yield, with the intended impact of limiting portfolio volatility.
 A significant portion of Dynex’s Agency 30-year RMBS fixed rate portfolio has prepayment protection via limits on incentives to refinance.

-Management anticipates opportunistically increasing leverage in the high quality asset portfolio while avoiding credit sensitive assets that are leveraged with short term financing.
+Management anticipates opportunistically increasing leverage in the high-quality asset portfolio while avoiding credit sensitive assets that are leveraged with short term financing.
 As a result, the company enjoys a highly flexible portfolio that frees management to rapidly pivot to other attractive opportunities as markets remain volatile.

 Given that interest rates are expected to remain in a narrower and lower range for a longer period than ever seen in recent history, returns will likely suffer substantially.
 This is because the economies of the world will continue to be weighed down by large pools of negative yielding debt, forcing central banks to remain accommodative in their monetary policy.

 That being said, such a low-yield environment creates an opportunity in high quality real-asset backed loans.
-While numerous short term headwinds remain (as we will discuss next), Dynex still benefits from several long-term factors that could enable them to continue growing.
+While numerous short-term headwinds remain (as we will discuss next), Dynex still benefits from several long-term factors that could enable them to continue growing.

 First, an aging population in a low yield world should foster a growing demand for the cash flow that their business can generate, thereby boosting valuations and making attracting capital easier for mortgage REITs.
 Second, as the Federal Reserve attempts to reduce its investment in Agency RMBS and GSE reform opens new investment opportunities, demand for private capital in the US housing finance system should grow.

 Third, the shortage of affordable housing means that there is a need for additional investment into the sector.

-Source: Investor presentation, page 30
+Source: Investor Presentation

-Finally, Dynex brings to the table several competitive advantages which should enable it to generate strong returns for investors throughout business cycles on the back of these long term tailwinds.
+Finally, Dynex brings to the table several competitive advantages which should enable it to generate strong returns for investors throughout business cycles on the back of these long-term tailwinds.

-Another risk is that prepayment speeds that could rise due to seasonal factors.
+Another risk is that prepayment speeds could rise due to seasonal factors.
 Additionally, the drop in mortgage rates could increase refinancing activity, further cutting into profits.

 While some cash-out refinancing is already factored into the company’s prepayment expectations and their portfolio has been structured to hedge against some of this, there will still likely be some lost profits.
 This explains the company’s recent pattern of dividend reductions since 2019.